How to crawl large websites

 The aim of this post is to provide a methodology for crawling large websites with Sitebulb.

 Crawling large websites is a tricky subject, primarily because of the number of unknowns.
-Until you actually crawl a website, you don't know if you're working with a 1,000 page website or a 100,000 page website.
-And that is before you start thinking about embedded resources, external links and subdomains.
+Until you crawl the website, you may not know if you're working with a 1,000 page website or a 100,000 page website.
+And that is before you start thinking about embedded resources, external links, and subdomains.

 But when you are dealing with a big website, crawl data can be incredibly valuable, as it can reveal patterns and issues that you'd struggle to detect otherwise.